ucb-stat133/stat133-fall-2019/syllabus/policies.md

 - No individual letter grades will be given for midterm, or final.
 - You will get a letter grade for the course that is based on your overall score.
-- In previous semesters of Stat 133, around 35% of the students received grades in the A range, and more than 35% received grades in the B range.
+- In previous semesters of Stat 133, around 35% of the students received grades in the A range, and more than 35% received grades in the B range. (_Exact percentages vary every semester._)
 - Letter grades are final; I don't enter into negotiations with students about grades.
 - Please do not embarrass yourself and me by begging for extra credit or late submissions after final grades have been awarded.
 - Also, please remember that I grade your course performance, not your personal worth.